Younes-Piro/Disaster_twitter_classification/README.md

-this is a disaster classification deep learning
+this is a disaster classification using LSTM and BERT (DEEP LEARNING MODELS)